rakanssh/hakawati/README.md

 - Two gamemodes: `Game Master` and `Story Teller`.
 - Different prompt types: `Do`, `Say`, `Story`, `Direct` or `Continue`.
 - Self-contained application — download (or build) and run.
 - Supports OpenAI-compatible endpoints (including OpenRouter metadata such as pricing/token limits).
 Works with local servers and tools like Ollama, LocalAI, and LLM Studio.
-(Remember to enable CORS when required.)
 - Scenario builder to create and save templates for new tales.
 Supports sharing scenarios via import/export to the clipboard.
 - Persistence using an easily editable/queryable local SQLite database.
 - Flexible model configuration with adjustable sampling parameters.